2025 - Year in review

 Once again we have had a really busy year and the volunteer team have worked incredibly hard.
 Here’s just a few of the things we achieved in 2025.

-• We successfully applied for a cemetery grant through the Department of Health to redirect the drain in the front part of the cemetery back to the original 1850’s lay out.
-This was done so we could reinstate over 100 graves that were desecrated in the 1970’s.
-For some unknown reason Row 3 and part of Row 4 of the Catholic section was desecrated and a drain was dug through these rows.
-Headstones were removed to make way for this drain.
+We successfully applied for a cemetery grant through the Department of Health to redirect the drain in the front part of the cemetery back to the original 1850’s lay out.
+This was done so we could reinstate just over 230 graves, including the graves of 95 children.
+These graves were desecrated in the 1970’s.
+For some unknown reason Row 3 and part of Row 4 of the original Catholic section was desecrated, headstones removed and a shallow spoon drain was dug through these rows.
 No care was given to those that were interred in this area.
 No one was charged for this destruction despite it being a breach of the Act.
 We are very happy that we were able to rectify this and we are in the process of returning some of the headstones back to these graves.
+This was a costly project and wouldn’t have been possible without the grant from the Department of Health for $35,000.

-• After getting together with the team at Maldon Cemetery a decision was made to try and organise a cemetery network for Central Vic.
+After getting together with the team at Maldon Cemetery a decision was made to try and organise a cemetery network group for Central Vic.
 This was done in order to support and learn from each other.
-It has proved to be very successful and a number of central Vic cemeteries met every second month this year.
-We have had a number of cemeteries contact us asking if they could be part of the network which is great.
+It has proven to be very successful and a number of central Vic cemeteries now meet on a regular basis.
 Guest speakers at these meetings included a rep from the Department of Health and the executive officer from the Cemeteries and Crematorium Association of Victoria.
 We ran workshops on fee reviews and on meeting our legal requirements for the Office of the Victorian Information Commissioner.

-• We cleaned and restored numerous historical graves straightening some that were at risk of falling and smashing.
-Our last restoration for 2025 was that of a 3 year old little boy.
+We cleaned and restored numerous historical graves straightening some headstones that were at risk of falling and smashing.
+Our last restoration for 2025 was a headstone for a 4 year old little boy who died in 1864.
 His headstone had fallen and lay flat on the ground for many years.
 We were able to stand it back up and make it safe.

-• Our Chair Debra Tranter successfully lobbied politicians in NSW and Victoria to amend the legislation to allow pets to be buried in a human cemetery.
-Debra was able to create a huge amount of media on the subject to garner public support and put pressure on the Government to amend the legislation.
+Our Chair Debra Tranter successfully lobbied politicians in NSW and Victoria to amend the legislation to allow pets to be buried in a human cemetery.
+Debra was able to create a huge amount of radio, TV and print media on the subject to garner public support and put pressure on State Governments to amend the legislation.
 Even the Prime Minister Anthony Albanese was asked questions about the issue

 “Asked about the issue on ABC Radio Melbourne, Prime Minister Anthony Albanese — the proud owner of a Cavoodle named Toto — says it shouldn't be illegal and "a bit of common sense should apply".